heroku/cli/packages/heroku-cli-plugin-certs-v5/README.md

 ## `heroku certs:auto:disable`

-Disable Automatic Certificate Management for an app.
+disable ACM for an app

 ```
 USAGE